SweaterSystemFailure/Summer-25-Final-Project/README.txt

 This program operates under the MIT open source license.
 It's author can be reached at Benjamin.S.Fagan@gmail.com.
-A review of code and functionality can be found on YouTube at: https://youtu.be/GPwEESVG2is Its supplamental deck can be found here: https://docs.google.com/presentation/d/1xkMuY1ufZt3mVyA0UNK4uyvlh26SYSvmP9gCAHaY3kY/edit?usp=sharing
+A review of code and functionality can be found on YouTube at: https://youtu.be/GPwEESVG2is Its supplamental deck can be found in Google Slides here: https://docs.google.com/presentation/d/1xkMuY1ufZt3mVyA0UNK4uyvlh26SYSvmP9gCAHaY3kY/edit?usp=sharing
+And in pdf format here: https://drive.google.com/file/d/1Mit7kTV97dstIYLXUA4wKuvb2ZT10rvN/view?usp=sharing